Despite some improvement, nuanced portrayals of identity are still hard to find.

 White characters were nearly 2X as likely to be portrayed as especially intelligent.

-Homogenous creative teams often spread a view of the world that centres around themselves.
+Homogenous creative teams often spread a view of the world that centers around themselves.
 White characters were about 4% more likely to be shown outdoors, and represented 69% of characters in Media and Entertainment, the least diverse vertical.

 Less than 1% of characters were Indigenous.
 Only 4% had speaking roles.